 The most prominent implementations of the Lightning Network come from Blockstream, Lightning Labs, and ACINQ, with input from other members of the Bitcoin community.

-And although it was originally designed specifically for Bitcoin, the technology is currently being developed for other cryptocurrencies such as Stellar, Litecoin, Ether, and Ripple.
+And although it was initially designed specifically for Bitcoin, the technology is currently being developed for other cryptocurrencies such as Stellar, Litecoin, Ether, and Ripple.

 Lightning Network works as a layer 2 solution for Bitcoin

-The layer 2 off-chain focuses on Payment Channels between two users that open up an off-chain direct channel between them.
+The layer 2 off-chain focuses on Payment Channels between two users that open up an off-chain direct channel.

-The channel remains open and the two users can send payments back and forth as they like, without the data overloading the main Blockchain.
-This way, funds can be transferred as quickly as their wallets can communicate.
+The channel remains open, and the two users can send payments back and forth as they like, without the data overloading the main blockchain.
+This way, users can transfer funds as quickly as their wallets can communicate.